 Integrated Pest Management

-When you see a tree weeping sap, it’s trying to defend against a boring insect that is trying to get into, or has gotten into it.
+When you see a tree weeping sap, it’s trying to defend against a boring insect that is trying to get into or has gotten into it.
 With what is known as Integrated Pest Management, or IPM, professional companies can assist trees and shrubs in their fight against insects and low nutrient needs.
-IPM can be anywhere from a simple spraying program to control pests that harm a tree, a dormant oil spray to kill over-wintering insects and their eggs; deep root zone fertilizations and insect drenchings around the trees to help with boring insects, or direct injections into the trees for pest control and prevention.
+IPM can be anywhere from a simple spraying program to control pests that harm a tree, a dormant oil spray to kill over-wintering insects and their eggs; deep root zone fertilization and insect drenchings around the trees to help with boring insects, or direct injections into the trees for pest control and prevention.

 Pruning Best Practices

-Pruning helps to keep the air flow free and constant; which stops these problems.
+Pruning helps to keep the airflow free and constant; which stops these problems.
 Pines also get diseases, therefore they would also benefit from pruning and an IPM practice of nutrient feedings, insect spraying, and a fungicide spraying program to help keep diseases like needle cast and needle blight from causing damage to your trees.
 Pruning is also our way of telling a tree or shrub on how we would like it to grow.
-The branches you trim off will tell the tree where to send the growth and nutrients so it will look the way you want.
+The branches you trim will tell the tree where to send the growth and nutrients so it will look the way you want.

-Pruning is a tricky process, so unless you know what you are doing it is best to hire a company to come and trim your trees and shrubs.
+Pruning is a tricky process.
+So unless you know what you are doing it is best to hire a company to come and trim your trees and shrubs.
 They have the knowledge to which and how many limbs to remove.
 Usually, a tree trimmer will focus on first trimming out dead, dying damaged and diseased limbs.
 Then they will remove any branches that are or will cross each other.
 This will cause damage and disease at later times, so it helps to remove the problem before it starts.
 Finally, the removal of little new growths inside the canopy will help with the airflow needed.